kalleth/sp-tech-assessment/README.md

-# Log line parser - SmartPension Tech Assessment
+# Log line parser - SP Tech Assessment

 First clone the repo, or extract the git repo from the zip file I've provided.